Supercar Culture & Exotic Collections

 Charter Licensing Requirements

 Commercial yacht charter operations in Thailand require a licence from the Marine Department.
-Foreign-flagged superyachts wishing to charter must obtain temporary commercial permits, a process that involves safety inspections, crew certification checks and proof of insurance with minimum coverage of 10 million baht for passenger liability.
+Foreign-flagged superyachts wishing to charter must obtain temporary commercial permits, a process that involves safety inspections, crew certification checks and proof of insurance with minimum coverage of 10 million Baht for passenger liability.

 Weekly Charter Rates

-Superyacht charter rates in Thai waters range from approximately 2 million baht per week for a 24-metre motor yacht to 15 million baht or more for a 50-metre-plus vessel during the high season.
+Superyacht charter rates in Thai waters range from approximately 2 million Baht per week for a 24-metre motor yacht to 15 million Baht or more for a 50-metre-plus vessel during the high season.
 These rates typically cover the yacht, crew and insurance, with fuel, provisioning, berthing fees and VAT charged as extras, often adding 30–40% to the base price.

 The Asia Superyacht Rendezvous